 - the deductible you choose

 You can purchase medical insurance online before you enter Canada.
-Kanetix.ca will let you compare quotes from several insurance policies at one time.
+Kanetix.ca will let you compare several insurance policies at one time.
 Getting several comparison quotes takes less than ten minutes, and is a great way to get an idea of how much your insurance should cost.

 If a visitor’s condition has been stable for a specific number of days, most visitors to Canada insurance policies will provide coverage.
 The definition of stable, and the number of days a condition must be stable, differ wildly between policies, so checking your policy.